ShradhaSK/project1-the-black-cat-ball/README.md

 <img width="1022" alt="image" src="https://github.com/ShradhaSK/project1-the-black-cat-ball/assets/131806140/2218ac7e-d802-43c3-9b47-7b99783a2797">

-Welcome!

-This is a responsive website for the Annual Halloween Cat Show!
+Hello and welcome to our responsive website for the Annual Halloween Cat Show!
-For all Cat parents, admirers and lovers!
+For all Cat parents, admirers and lovers alike!
 Come join us this Halloween and bask in the glamour.
 We guarantee a night filled with awe, surprise and fun All ages are welcome!
+(Children below 5 come for free!)
-We have more than 200 "Cat-icipants" 🤩 that will delight you with their neat tricks and exciting costumes!
+We have more than 200 "Cat-icipants" 🤩 that will delight you with their neat tricks and skills and let's not forget, exciting costumes!
-Limited seat, sign up today!
+Limited seats, sign up today!
 So,

 Come, see for yourself!